-Join Sheeri Cabral for an in-depth discussion in this video Understanding declarative language, part of Up and Running with MySQL Development.
+Join Sheeri Cabral for an in-depth discussion in this video Understanding declarative language, part of Learning MySQL Development.

 Before we dive into using SQL, let's talk a little bit about the structure of SQL.
 You may be familiar with programming languages, and that some programming languages are procedural.
 SQL is not procedural.
 It is what we call a declarative language.
 What this means is that we declare what we want to get, not how we want to get it.
 How it's done is the procedure.
 The basic SQL command to get information follows a Select, From, Where format.